 Network dominance is an integral part of the cyber fight – today and tomorrow.
 Cyber threats demand new approaches to managing information, securing information, and ensuring our ability to operate.
 Cyberspace is on par with the other war-fighting domains of land, sea, air and space.
 It is in cyberspace that we must use our strategic vision to dominate the information environment throughout interdependencies and independent systems.

-Army Cyber Command/2nd Army plans, coordinates, integrates, synchronizes, directs, and conducts network operations and defense of all Army networks; when directed, conducts cyberspace operations in support of full spectrum operations to ensure U.S./Allied freedom of action in cyberspace, and to deny the same to our adversaries.
-The total command strength will exceed 21,000 Soldiers and civilians and will be funded from within existing fiscal resources.
+Army Cyber Command and Second Army continuously plans, coordinates, integrates, synchronizes, directs and conducts cyberspace operations as authorized, or directed, to ensure freedom of action in cyberspace, and to deny the same to our adversaries.

 Cyber Command is composed of a professional team of elite warriors defending Army networks and providing full spectrum cyber, enabling mission command and providing global advantage!
 The cyber war fighting requires impact, integration, risk, and knowing ourselves, the enemy, and the cyber terrain.